 Don't mistake me for some doubt-free, carefree writer.
 Absolutely not.
 I doubt myself all the time.
-I cringe when people read what I've written.
-I want to rip laptops out of people's hands and shout I WAS JOKING, IT WAS ALL A JOKE, PLEASE DON'T THINK I WAS BEING SERIOUS ABOUT WRITING THIS.
+I cringe when people read The Trace.
+I want to rip my book out of people's hands and shout I WAS JOKING, IT WAS ALL A JOKE, PLEASE DON'T THINK I WAS BEING SERIOUS ABOUT WRITING THIS.
 But that's bad.
 It makes people give me weird looks.
 It proves that I don't take my craft seriously.

 So, trust yourself.
 And your readers.
 When you spend a week writing one sentence because you don't think anyone will understand what you're saying, move to the next sentence and trust that your readers will get you.
 If they don't, rewrite the sentence.
 And keep calm and write on.

 3. The "Whole Picture" Problem

 If I don't get the first chapter right, the rest of the book is ruined.
 It must be perfect.